 7.14 The MS for NGC4826, continuing from Figure 7.13.
 We have now put spectral window on the Animation Axis and used the tapedeck to step to spw 2, where we see the data from the rest of the scans.
-Now channels is on a Display Axes slider, which has been dragged to show Channel 33 254 7.15 Setting up to print to a file.
+Now channels is on a Display Axes slider, which has been dragged to show Channel 33 295 7.15 Setting up to print to a file.
 The background color has been set to white, the line width to 2, and the print resolution to 300 dpi (for a postscript plot).
 A name has been given in preparation for saving as a PNG raster.
-To make the plot, use the Save button on the Viewer Print Manager panel (positioned by the user below the display area) and select a format with the drop-down, or use the Print button to send directly to a printer 258 A = A.1 Wiring diagram for the SDtask sdcal.
-The stages of processing within the task are 200 4.0 shown, along with the parameters that control them.
-309 A.2 Multi-panel display of the scantable.
-There are two plots per scan indicating the psr (reference position data) and the psr (source data) 310 A.3 SOURCE and REFERENCE positions so scans 20,21,22 and 23 result in these two spectra 310 A.4 Calibrated spectrum with a line at zero (using histograms) 311 A.5 FLS3a HI emission.
+To make the plot, use the 00 Save button on the Viewer Print Manager panel (positioned by the user below the display area) and select a format with the drop-down, or use the Print button to send directly to a printer 299 A.1 Wiring diagram for the SDtask sdcal.
+The stages of processing within the task are shown, along with the parameters that control them.
+361 A.2 2.62 4.0 psr (reference position data) and the ps (source data) 362 A.3 Two panel plot of the calibrated spectra.
+The GBT data has a separate scan for the SOURCE and REFERENCE positions so scans 20,21,22 and 23 result in these two spectra 362 A.4 A.5 FLS3a HI emission.
 The display illustrates the visualization of the data cube (left) and the profile display of the cube at the cursor location (right); the Tools menu of the Viewer Display Panel has a Spectral Profile button which brings up this display.
 By default, it grabs the left-mouse button.
-Pressing down the button and moving in the display will show the profile variations. the display will show the profile variations J 12
+Pressing down the button and moving in the display will show the profile variations 364